matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axisartist.rst

  5. text rotation of ticklabels and label is determined in reference to the *ticklabel_direction* or *label_direction*, respectively.
-The rotation of ticklabels and tlabel is anchored.
+The rotation of ticklabels and label is anchored.

    .. plot:: mpl_toolkits/axes_grid/figures/axis_direction_demo_step04.py